 Figure out the B2B Sales sequences first

 In the b2b segment, products and services that are sold usually have a longer sales sequence than the b2c sector.
-What this tells us is that it takes some time to bring awareness to the market for the brand first, and nurture the awareness to a buying decision later.
+Moreover, it takes some time to bring awareness to the market for the brand first, and nurture the awareness to a buying decision later.

 In the b2b segment, products and services that are sold usually have a longer sales sequence